 What to do next?

 Mercy Ships has opportunities for volunteers on board and at home.
 Whatever your level of experience and availability there is likely to be something for you.
-As a hospital ship medics are needed, but it takes a range of people and skills to keep the ship afloat.
+As a hospital ship medics are needed, but it takes a range of people and skills to keep the ship afloat as we provide essential surgery for Africa’s poor.
 Volunteers include receptionists, engineers, chefs, accountants, teachers, officers, housekeepers and more.
 A physical evaluation and immunisations are required for all crew, who must be at least 18 at the time of service.
-Details on taking the step to apply are here.
+Every journey begins with the next step, so why not find out more about how you can join the crew here.

 Long term positions are available for 1-5 years in key roles including management and leadership across the maritime, medical and operational departments.
 Some of these positions have family cabins allocated to the role, and crew children attend the onboard school.